cutegao715/ClipStyleFace/README.md

 You can download the face dataset from [[FFHQ](https://github.com/NVlabs/ffhq-dataset)] or generate your own dataset from the pretrained StyleGANs.
 Then use [[DECA](https://github.com/yfeng95/DECA)] to extract their 3D obj. files  with dense verts.
-Use psp encoder to extract the latent codes
+Use psp encoder [[pixel2style2pixel-master]] to extract the latent codes Put them into datasets/images; datasets/latents; datasets/shapes; datasets/texture

-Put them into datasets/images; datasets/latents; datasets/shapes; datasets/texture
+the reference datasets can be downloaded from https://pan.baidu.com/s/1LseMReNHke2g8GpfiUvJNA?pwd=ns9r ns9r you can make your own dataset

 ## Model training